transformerlab/transformerlab-docs/docs/advanced-install.md

 You can download the Transformer Lab app and follow the on-screen instructions to do a local installation.
 This will automatically fetch the Transformer Lab API and install and run it for you.

-There may be situation where you would like to install the API yourself, either on a cloud server that you connect to, or even locally.
+There may be situations where you would like to install the API yourself, either on a cloud server that you connect to, or even locally.
 In this case, follow the instructions below:

 ## Manual Install Instructions: